Redskins deal with sweltering heat at training camp; injuries piling up

 - Contact was clearly avoidable; player delivering the blow had other option.

-Gruden has repeatedly said he wants to see a full description of the rule in writing and speak to the referees when they visit.
+Gruden has repeatedly said he wants to see a full description of the rule in writing and to speak to the referees when they visit.

-“I know that we’re trying to protect the player, take the head out of the game, we understand that,” Gruden said, “but you do eventually have to make a tackle somehow and these guys are in some unique awkward positions from time to time.
+“I know that we’re trying to protect the player, take the head out of the game.
+We understand that,” Gruden said.
+“But you do eventually have to make a tackle somehow, and these guys are in some unique, awkward positions from time to time.
 Everything is not a perfectly formed tackle.

-“Sometimes you’re going to be out of position and I just hope these penalties don’t cost people games and whatever.
-But we’re also trying to keep guys safe, I understand that.
+“Sometimes you’re going to be out of position, and I just hope these penalties don’t cost people games and whatever.
+But we’re also trying to keep guys safe.
+I understand that.
 But we just need a clear-cut rule defined, help so everybody understands what’s going on.”

 [Greg Manusky is a bit of a character, but he plays a serious role for the Redskins’ defense]